Top Six Beaches in Broome You Need to Visit in 2025

 You can read more about the tides in Broome on my post sharing Curious Observations from Living in Broome.

-Gantheaume Beach is another great beach in Broome.
-It is located near Gantheaume Point.
-It’s actually the far end of Cable Beach which stretches on for 22km in total!
+Gantheaume Beach is another great beach in Broome, located near Gantheaume Point.
+It’s technically the very far end of Cable Beach, which stretches on for 22 km in total!

-Gantheaume Beach is closeby to Gantheame Point, home to many rockpools!
+Gantheaume Beach is close to Gantheame Point, home to many rockpools!

 This bay is where you’ll see some of the most stunning drone shots of Broome I have ever seen.
-This red sand beach, Broome is synonymous with the North West of Australia.
+This red sand beach is synonymous with the North West of Australia.

-The bright red orange sand gives way to bright green mangroves and turquoise blue waters.
+The bright tangerine orange sand gives way to bright green mangroves and turquoise blue waters, creating a striking contrast of rich, vivid colours.

 The easiest way to access this spot with stairs leading down to the beach is off Port Drive, Minyirr.
 Look for a little sign near the Hovercraft entrance saying “Beach Access”.

-You can also go for a longer drive out of Broome town (head towards Broome Bird Observatory on Google Maps) but you will need a 4WD if you go this route as it is all unsealed roads (which can be in poor condition).
+For a day trip adventure, you can also go for a longer drive out of Broome town to access a more remote section of the bay, but you will need a 4WD if you go this route, as it is all unsealed roads which can be in poor condition.
+If you’re up for an adventure, head towards Broome Bird Observatory on Google Maps.

 If you are looking for that iconic red sand and turquoise water photo, this is the beach you NEED to visit Broome.

-Head to the Broome Jetty to find the boat launching ramp and unusual rock formations that await to be explored at Entrance Point.
+Head south of town towards the Broome Jetty to discover the lesser-visited boat launching ramp and unusual rock formations at Entrance Point.

-In my opinion, this isn’t the best swimming beach but it’s great for exploring, fishing and checking out the Broome jetty.
-It’s also quite close to the entrance point for Roebuck Bay that I shared above.
+This isn’t the best swimming beach, but it’s great for exploring, fishing and checking out the Broome jetty.
+It’s also quite close to the access point for Roebuck Bay that I shared above.

 BONUS SPOT – James Price Point, Dampier Peninsular